coldfix/sphinx-code-tabs/README.rst

 Usage
 -----

-The ``code-tabs`` directive declares a notebook of code block alternatives.
+By enabling the extension you get access to the ``code-tabs`` directive that declares a notebook of code block alternatives.

-The individual tabs must be created with the ``code-tab`` directive which derives from ``code-block`` and accepts all of its arguments.
+For a visual example, see `Documentation#Usage`_..

-For example:
+The individual tabs must be created with the ``code-tab`` directive which derives from ``code-block`` and accepts all of its arguments:

 .. code-block:: rst